igarreta/proxmox_backup_checker/250630_project_description.md

 The configuration file will be located at `var/config.yaml` relative to project root.

 ### Configuration integrity
 The configuration file will be validated against a schema.
 If the configuration is not valid, the program will exit with an critical error.
+Using pydantic for validation.

+### Units
+min_free_space, min_size can be specified in KB, MB, GB or TB.
+Size unit parser: "10 GB" → 10737418240 bytes

 ## Notification
 Send email when process is completed with a summary of the results, including: